corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-The code carries all the hallmarks of a beginner Rust programmer, possibly with a C/C++ background, who has not yet fully embraced the ergonomics Rust provides
+The code carries all the hallmarks of a beginner Rust programmer, possibly with a C/C++ background.
-and is skeptical about performance implications of higher-level abstractions.

-- The code is littered with `unwrap()` calls
+- Littered with `unwrap()` calls
 - Unnecessary mutability
 - Manual indexing into arrays
-- Unnecessary lifetime annotations
+- Lifetime annotations
 - Cryptic variable names
-- Very imperative coding style
+- Imperative coding style

-Let's be clear: there are many, many antipatterns in the above code.
+Let's be clear: there are many, many antipatterns in the above code,
-The most important observation is that these antipatterns have nothing to do with Rust itself, but with bad coding practices in general.
+but the most important observation is that these antipatterns have nothing to do with Rust itself.
+They are bad coding practices in general.

+The learner has not yet fully embraced the ergonomics Rust provides and might be skeptical about performance implications of higher-level abstractions.

-We will get back to this code later, but the first insight is that Rust makes all of these problems painfully explicit.
+We will get back to this code later, but note how Rust makes all of these problems painfully explicit.
+It looks painful, because it is: the abstractions are too low level for the problem at hand.

-It is a sharp tool targeting professionals, so it will permit you to sidestep its affordances, if you're willing to pay with worse developer ergonomics.
+Rust is a tool built for professionals, so it will let you sidestep its guardrails if you're willing to pay with worse developer ergonomics.
-And if you refuse to learn how to avoid such problems, you will end up writing bad code and hating the language for it.
+And if you refuse to learn how to avoid such problems, you will end up writing bad code and hating the language for it
+and potentially telling others how much you hate it on the internet.

-Refusal to rethink your coding style in light of Rust's design principles not only makes your code harder to read, what is worse is that it leads to business logic bugs in the code, because the compiler can't help you catch them.
+Refusal to rethink your coding style in light of Rust's design principles not only makes your code harder to read, what is worse is that it
+slows down your learning process.
+And down the road, it leads to business logic bugs in the code, because the compiler can't help you catch them.

+## Better Semantics Unlock Nicer Syntax

-If you feel like you're fighting the language, then there's a chance that **the language is trying to tell you something**.
+If you feel like you're fighting the language, then there's a chance that **the language is speaking to you**.
 It tries to push you into a healthier direction, but if you resist, it will patiently wait until you give in.
-The moment you start to listen to what Rust is trying to teach you, everything snaps into place; writing Rust becomes effortless and feels natural.
+The moment you start to listen to what Rust is trying to teach you, everything snaps into place; writing Rust feels effortless and natural.

-Here is one of my favorite things about Rust, that I never experienced in other languages: **better semantics enable nicer syntax.**
+Here is one of my favorite things about Rust, that I never experienced in other languages: **better semantics unlock nicer syntax.**
-That means, the more you lean into the core mechanics behind Rust (traits, pattern matching, expressions, composition over inheritance, etc.), the more you can leverage these concepts to write code that is readable and extensible.
+That means, the more you lean into the core mechanics behind Rust (traits, pattern matching, expressions, composition over inheritance, etc.), the more you can build on these concepts to write code that is readable and extensible.

-The syntax takes a backseat.
-It gives way to semantics, which are much more important.

 ## The Five Stages Of Grief